 The progress report examines hiring goals established in the prior Affirmative Action Plan.
-As a part of the College's monitoring practices, the College evaluated if it met the hiring goal(s) established in the prior Affirmative Action Plan.
+As a part of the College's monitoring practices, the College evaluated if it met the hiring goal(s) established in the prior Affirmative Action Plan (refer to Appendix A. Progress Report).

-The Progress Towards Goals Reports below includes only job categories that have hiring goal(s) established in the prior Affirmative Action Plan and it evaluates if the College attained the hiring goal(s).
+Appendix A. Progress Report includes only job categories that have hiring goal(s) established in the prior Affirmative Action Plan and it evaluates if the College attained the hiring goal(s).